 My maternal grandmother’s name was Martha Stephenson Hardin (I’m named Stephanie in honor of the Stephenson surname) and she was an orphan.
 The very fact that she and her sisters, Agnes and Helen, were orphaned when they were young makes me extra proud of her as a woman when I think of the things she accomplished.

 She was born in 1910.
-She lived through poverty in an orphanage, but went on to become a nurse and marry a handsome young engineer named Joseph Derwood Hardin.
+She lived in poverty in an orphanage, but survived, and went on to become a nurse and marry a handsome young engineer named Joseph Derwood Hardin.
 They had three daughters, Barbara Ann, Mary Elizabeth, and Ruth Marie, my mom.

-In 1978 my parents, my sister Sherrin and I moved to the Florida panhandle to live near my mom’s parents.
+In 1976 my parents, my little sister and I moved to the Florida panhandle to live near my mom’s parents.
 During my growing up years there on St. Joe Beach, I witnessed my mom and Grammy, as we called her, make many crafts.
 They were always busy!
-They did ceramics, macrame, made all kinds of things out of shells (lamps, refrigerator magnets, Christmas ornaments, picture frames) and often let my little sister and me help.
+They did ceramics, macrame, made all kinds of things out of shells they found on St. Joe Beach and Indian Pass Beach.
+They made lamps, refrigerator magnets, Christmas ornaments, picture frames, and much more with those shells, which were so abundant on the beaches in the ’70s, and they often let my little sister and me help.

-Another thing mom and Grammy did was make preserves, mostly fig and pear.
-Grammy and Granddaddy had a fig tree, so when the soft, sweet fruits were ripe, mom and Grammy would work elbow-to-elbow in Grammy’s little kitchen, making sweet, syrupy fig preserves.
-I liked them!
-Mostly I liked the fruity syrup in the preserves; I thought the whole preserved figs were too big to eat on my toast.
+Another thing mom and Grammy did was make preserves, most frequently fig and pear.
+Grammy and Granddaddy had a fig tree, so when the soft, sweet fruits were ripe, mom and Grammy would work elbow-to-elbow in Grammy’s little kitchen, making sweet, syrupy fig preserves after Granddaddy picked the tree clean.
+I liked the fruity syrup in the preserves; I thought the whole preserved figs were too big to eat on my toast.
 But the flavor…it was wonderful!

 Both my Grammy and my sweet mom are gone now, and I simultaneously smile and shed a tear when I think back on some of the days we spent growing up there at the beach.
 And when I had a bag of fresh, ripe figs last week from the local farmers market, I knew what I had to do…make fig preserves.

 Instead of leaving them whole like mom and Grammy, I quartered them after I washed and stemmed them.
-Also, I didn’t want to get my boiling water canner out of the storage shed for such a small amount, so I made refrigerator preserves.
+Also, I didn’t want to get my boiling water canner out of the storage shed for such a small amount of fruit, so I made refrigerator preserves.

 The recipe is simple, but the outcome is glorious if you’re a fig lover (figophile?) like me.